 Is online college free in Alabama?

-Online college in Alabama isn't free, but you can reduce the costs significantly with scholarships and grants.
-You'll also benefit from tuition that's lower than the national average.
+Online college in Alabama isn't free, but you can significantly reduce costs with scholarships and grants.
+You can also benefit from tuition that's lower than the national average.
+In addition, community colleges in Alabama offer low-cost options to earn a degree for as little as $5,039 annually for in-state students.

 Do I need to be a resident of Alabama to attend an online college in Alabama?